zbateson/mail-mime-parser/index.md

   getHeader(), rather than a confusing array posing as an object.
 * As of 1.0, can handle multiple headers of the same name (unlike mailparse or any derivative).
+* As of 2.0, parses parts of a message on-demand, so reading the subject line from a very large message can be very fast, or reading just the text body without the attachments is also very fast.
 * Can edit a message by setting headers, overwriting content, changing to/from multipart/alternative or mixed, add/remove attachments, set the message as multipart/signed (signing functionality not included... the library can